ysskrishna/insightX/README.md

 - **Object Detection**: Real-time object detection with bounding boxes using YOLOv8
 - **Visual Insights**: Detailed analysis of image contents with confidence scores
 - **Modern UI**: Clean and intuitive interface for viewing and managing image analysis results
+- **Flexible Storage**: MinIO for local development and AWS S3 for production environments

 ## Key Features